Walter Turnbull1

 All the other info

-Walter Turnbull the son of James and Betty (Bell) born Dykehead 1763 and Walter Turnbull married Margaret Murray (at Canonbie) at Dykehead, Par. of Kirkandrews on Esk, CUL, ENG, in 1797 are possibly the same person (but only if Walter then remarried Mary).11
+Walter Turnbull the son of James and Betty (Bell) born Dykehead 1763 and Walter Turnbull married Margaret Murray (at Canonbie) Dykehead, Par. of Kirkandrews on Esk, CUL, ENG, in 1797 are possibly the same person (but only if Walter then remarried Mary.)11

 Ever since I read Walter's will I was convinced that he had to belong in my TURNBULL family somewhere, but couldn't find a convincing spot to place him.